 Going nowhere, going nowhere

-This paints a picture of people rushing through their daily lives without purpose.
+This shows people rushing through their daily lives without purpose.

 The “daily races” could refer to work, school, or other responsibilities that feel like an endless loop with no real destination.